Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization: Experiment Results

 where $x^{(i)}$ and $y^{(i)}$ are the input and output respectively; $e_{\mathcal{T}}^{(i)}$ and $e_{\mathcal{S}}^{(i)}$ denote the student and teacher explanations respectively; and $\hat{y}_{pre}^{(i)}$ and $\hat{y}_{post}^{(i)}$ refer to the student predictions with student explanation (pre-intervention) and teacher explanation (post-intervention) respectively.
-Using these demonstrations, the teacher builds a few-shot mental model of the student and predicts two quantities for a given test question -- (1) \textbf{Pre-intervention Expected Student Confidence ($\hat{c}_{pre}$)}: The teacher conditions on the pre-intervention demonstrations $\mathcal{D}_{\mathit{sim}}^{pre} = \{x^{(i)}, y^{(i)}, e_{\mathcal{S}}^{(i)}, \hat{y}_{pre}^{(i)}\}_{i=1}^{d}$ to simulate the student's confidence on the gold answer, had it been using its own (student) explanation, and (2) \textbf{Post-intervention Expected Student Confidence ($\hat{c}_{post}$)}: The teacher conditions on the post-intervention demonstrations $\mathcal{D}_{\mathit{sim}}^{post} = \{x^{(i)}, y^{(i)}, e_{\mathcal{T}}^{(i)}, \hat{y}_{post}^{(i)}\}_{i=1}^{d}$ to estimate the student's confidence as if it were using the teacher's explanation.
-The Expected Utility $\hat{U} = (\hat{c}_{post}-\hat{c}_{pre})$ is given by the difference between the two confidence measures.
-We call this utility `Expected' because it is based on an estimated probability of the student's answer being correct with and without teacher explanations.
-Fig. \ref{fig:main_fig} shows examples of the pre- and post-intervention simulation prompts.
+Using these demonstrations, the teacher builds a few-shot mental model of the student and predicts two quantities for a given test question -- (1) \textbf{Pre-intervention Expected Student Confidence ($\hat{c}_{pre}$)}: The teacher conditions on the pre-intervention demonstrations $\mathcal{D}_{\mathit{sim}}^{pre} = \{x^{(i)}, y^{(i)}, e_{\mathcal{S}}^{(i)}, \hat{y}_{pre}^{(i)}\}_{i=1}^{d}$ to simulate the student's confidence on the gold answer, had it been using its own (student) explanation, and (2) \textbf{Post-intervention Expected Student Confidence ($\hat{c}_{post}$)}: The teacher conditions on the post-intervention demonstrations $\mathcal{D}_{\mathit{sim}}^{post} = \{x^{(i)}, y^{(i)}, e_{\mathcal{T}}^{(i)}, \hat{y}_{post}^{(i)}\}_{i=1}^{d}$ to estimate what the student's confidence would be if it had used the teacher's explanation.
+The teacher computes these confidence estimates as if it were the student (refer to Fig. 1 for the prompts), essentially learning to simulate the student by conditioning on the appropriate demonstrations and then generating an answer to the question.
+Then the Expected Utility $\hat{U} = (\hat{c}_{post}-\hat{c}_{pre})$ is given by the difference between the two confidence measures.
 The teacher finally constructs a rank ordering of the test data points based on this expected utility.
 This utility-based ordering encourages the teacher to pick points where it thinks the student will answer correctly with intervention but incorrectly without.